Zero-0X/Challenge_6_Weather_Dashboard/README.md

 ## Description

-This Daily Planner was created using the starting code provided in the Challenge folder in the 05-Third-Party-APIs folder.
-Inluded are screenshots of Daily Planner at two different times to reflect the functionality of the js code.
+This weather dashboard was created using vanilla js as well as JSON, in order to demonstrate how to set items to local storage while disaplying them on a webpage.

 Link: